-Compliance & Assurance Services for Confidential Client
+Compliance and Assurance Services

-Permian and Eagle Ford Basins
+Confidential Client • Permian and Eagle Ford Basins

-Apex continues to provide regulatory updates and address the client’s air permitting and compliance needs.
+- Apex continues to provide regulatory updates and address the client’s air permitting and compliance needs

-With the release of the New Source Performance Standards (NSPS) OOOOa for oil and natural gas facilities in 2016, our client needed to gather operational data for their equipment needs including well completion, compressors, pneumatic devices, storage tanks, control devices, and fugitive leak detection surveys from over 300 sites including tank battery, compressor station, salt water disposal, and produced water recycling facilities.
+With the release of the NSPS OOOOa for oil and natural gas facilities in 2016, our client needed to gather operational data for their equipment needs including well completion, compressors, pneumatic devices, storage tanks, control devices, and fugitive leak detection surveys from over 300 sites including tank battery, compressor station, salt water disposal, and produced water recycling facilities.
 To track the data, they requested a single spreadsheet for reporting the facilities subject to NSPS OOOO as well as NSPS OOOOa regulations.

-Apex developed an Excel-based tracking spreadsheet.
+Apex Companies developed an Excel-based tracking spreadsheet.
 We gathered operational data from over the sites, evaluated the regulatory applicability for each equipment, and generated compliance reports.
 We worked diligently to identify the subtle differences between NSPS OOOO and NSPS OOOOa regulations to ensure reporting accuracy.

-Impressed with our quality of work, attention to detail, and in-depth understanding of the state and federal regulations, our client asked us to assist with their air permitting and compliance needs in the Permian Basin.
+Impressed with our quality of work, attention to detail, and in-depth understanding of state and federal regulations, our client asked us to assist with their air permitting and compliance needs in the Permian Basin.

 Additionally, we helped our client develop a detailed equipment fugitive count by coordinating the data collection with their engineering and field teams.
 Over the last couple years, the client has started relying on Apex’s team for preparing air permit applications for their produced water treatment and recycling plants in addition to their typical tank battery and salt water disposal facilities.